 1. Iron ore

-Iron ore is one of the basic among other raw materials used in the production of iron.
-It is described as any mineral substance that contains enough iron which makes its smelting a viable proposition, i.e. an iron content of less than 20%.
 Ores vary considerably in form and composition from one source to another.
-Some ores are naturally found as very hard rock, some as granular masses, and some as loose earthy materials with color variations from black to brick red.
+Some ores are naturally found as very hard rock, some as granular masses, and some as loose, earthy materials with color variations from black to brick red.

-Iron is found as a chemical compound (usually an oxide) within the ore.
-These ores are generally smelted containing iron oxide materials like magnetite, hematite, and limonite.
-Magnetite ores are the richest known with around 65% of iron.
-It is a ferrosoferric oxide (Fe3o4); That is, black, dense, and strongly magnetic.
+Magnetite ores are the richest known, with around 65% iron.
+It is a ferrosoferric oxide (Fe₃O₄); That is, black, dense, and strongly magnetic.

 2. Coke:

-Coke plays three important roles in the black furnace during the production of iron.
+Coke plays three important roles in the blast furnace during the production of iron.
 It serves as fuel to provide heat for smelting, as a rich source of carbon monoxide gas into iron, and as non-clogging support for the burden (the charge) in the blast furnace.
-Its porosity aids the free passage of the gasser through the furnace.
-It is made by roasting specially selected coking coal in large sealed ovens.

 3. Limestone

 Limestone serves as a fluxing agent with the extraneous materials (‘gangue’) associated with the ore.
-It combines with these materials (clay etc.) and makes them more readily fusible, forming a liquid slag that separates from the iron.
+It combines with these materials (clay, etc.) and makes them more readily fusible, forming a liquid slag that separates from the iron.

 4. Sinter

 Sinter is made of laser-grade, finely divided iron ore that is roasted with coke and lime and enables it to remove a large number of impurities in the ore.
-Some other metals such as chromium, nickel, manganese, molybdenum, tungsten, etc. Are sometimes mixed with iron for the production of various steel.

 How to Make Iron?